Hemodialysis: Electrolyte imbalances

-Although a dyalisate fluid, which is a solution containing diluted electrolytes, is employed for the filtration of blood, haemodialysis can cause an electrolyte imbalance.
+Although a dialysate fluid, which is a solution containing diluted electrolytes, is employed for the filtration of blood, haemodialysis can cause an electrolyte imbalance.
 These imbalances can derive from abnormal concentrations of potassium (hypokalemia, hyperkalemia), and sodium (hyponatremia, hypernatremia).
 These electrolyte imbalances are associated with increased cardiovascular mortality.

 Mechanism and technique

 The principle of hemodialysis is the same as other methods of dialysis; it involves diffusion of solutes across a semipermeable membrane.
 Hemodialysis utilizes counter current flow, where the dialysate is flowing in the opposite direction to blood flow in the extracorporeal circuit.
 Counter-current flow maintains the concentration gradient across the membrane at a maximum and increases the efficiency of the dialysis.

 Fluid removal (ultrafiltration) is achieved by altering the hydrostatic pressure of the dialysate compartment, causing free water and some dissolved solutes to move across the membrane along a created pressure gradient.

 The dialysis solution that is used may be a sterilized solution of mineral ions and is called dialysate.
 Urea and other waste products including potassium, and phosphate diffuse into the dialysis solution.
 However, concentrations of sodium and chloride are similar to those of normal plasma to prevent loss.
 Sodium bicarbonate is added in a higher concentration than plasma to correct blood acidity.
 A small amount of glucose is also commonly used.
 The concentration of electrolytes in the dialysate is adjusted depending on the patient's status before the dialysis.
 If a high concentration of sodium is added to the dialysate, the patient can become thirsty and end up accumulating body fluids, which can lead to heart damage.
 On the contrary, low concentrations of sodium in the dialysate solution have been associated with a low blood pressure and intradialytic weight gain, which are markers of improved outcomes.
 However, the benefits of using a low concentration of sodium have not been demonstrated yet, since these patients can also develop cramps, intradialytic hypotension and low sodium in serum, which are symptoms associated with a high mortality risk.

 Note that this is a different process to the related technique of hemofiltration.